cris-he/simstock/README.md

 # simstock
-A web app written in Angular (angular 5), Node.js, MongoDB.
+A stock game written in Angular (angular 5), Node.js, MongoDB.

 Try the deployed version: